Mapping The Path To Entrepreneurship

-Despite a land size comparable to the state of West Virginia and a population of just above 300,000 residents, there are only approximately 400 businesses (most micro and small) in operation on the Navajo Nation according to a 2008 article in the The Economist, titled “Capitalism’s last frontier.”
+Despite a land size comparable to the state of West Virginia and a population of just above 300,000 residents, there are only approximately 400 businesses (most micro and small) in operation on the Navajo Nation according to a 2008 article in The Economist, titled “Capitalism’s last frontier.”

 The Economist touches on the logistical barriers and challenges inhibiting residents from starting or sustaining a business on tribal lands.
 It can take years to obtain a business license because of the maze of regulations that were originally put in place to protect traders over 100 years ago.

 In 2007, the Navajo Nation government reformed their policies affecting business owners and reportedly decreased the timeline for establishing a business from several years to approximately one year.
-Regardless, navigating the steps to establish a business on the Navajo Nation remains a daunting task and a barrier to economic development and increased quality of live for Navajo residents.
+Regardless, navigating the steps to establish a business on the Navajo Nation remains a daunting task and a barrier to economic development and increased quality of life for Navajo residents.

 Catapult worked with entrepreneurs and agencies on the reservation to dissect and understand the process and steps, as well as the relevant policies, to start a business on the Navajo Nation.
 Our work included:

 - mapping the processes, steps, and necessary stakeholders for business registration, certification and business site leasing,

 - using the map as a visual foundation, designing a resource for Navajo residents that want to start a business,

 - conducting interviews to provide anecdotal success stories from individuals who have successfully navigated the system,